 User myuser

-IdentitiesOnly yesIf the IdentityFile path is wrong or doesn't exist, SSH will fail.
-Fix the path if needed.
+IdentitiesOnly yesIf the IdentityFile path is wrong or the file doesn't exist, SSH may fall through to other keys and then run out of methods.
+Fix the path as needed.

-If you don't have a config file but want to set it up:
+If you don't have a config file yet, create one:

 Host example.com